atharvgupta21112002/xv6-os-file/README.md

 # xv6-os-file
-here is the file to install xv6-os on ubuntu with all the required changes INSTALLATION OF XV6 ON LINUX
+here is the file to install xv6-os on ubuntu with all the required changes:

+INSTALLATION OF XV6 ON LINUX

 STEP 1:OPEN TERMINAL